Annual Bureau of General Statistics of the Republic of Indonesia - ExBulletin

 Annual Bureau of General Statistics of the Republic of Indonesia

-At 10:00 a.m. on December 22, at the General Palace in Bogor City, Ty Java, the General Assembly of Joko Widodo was present at the Nguyen Xuan Phc National Joint Stock Company.
+At 10 a.m. on December 22, at the General Palace in Bogor City, West Java, Joko Widodo held the Nguyen Xuan Phuc State House meeting.

-According to the Vietnam News Agency, the National Assembly of the People’s Republic of Indonesia Joko Widodo, Director of the General Department of the National People’s Committee of Vietnam, Director General of Nguyen Xuan Phuc, Chairman of the National Assembly of the People’s Committee Vietnam National, from December 21 to December 23. .
+According to the VNA envoy, the President of the Republic of Indonesia, Joko Widodo, and the President of the Republic of Indonesia, Nguyen Xuan Phuc, were members of the government of the Republic of Indonesia from December 21 to 23.

-At 10:00 a.m. on December 22, at the General Palace in Bogor City, Ty Java, the General Assembly of Joko Widodo was present at the Nguyen Xuan Phc National Joint Stock Company.
+At 10 a.m. on December 22, at the General Palace in Bogor City, West Java, Joko Widodo held the Nguyen Xuan Phuc State House Meeting.

-On the vehicle of State President Nguyen Xuan Phc and on the high visibility of the high-ranking car of Vietnam, the Indonesian State of the People’s Committee of the People’s Republic of China.
+Nguyen Xuan Phuc and other high-ranking Vietnamese police cars from the Indonesian police station are present at the General Palace.

-Even at the annual general palace, I suspect there is a national government, and the army is suspected to be in traditional Indonesian People’s Army costume.
+Even at the annual general palace, I suspected that the army, soldiers and soldiers in traditional costumes of the Indonesian army had invaded and entered the palace.

-Sheet car, General Assembly Joko Widodo n, hand btt, for the people, Mr. Nguyen Xuan Phc, dn u on I like high joint stock company Vit Nam Indonesia.
+Automotive News, Joko Widodo Annual General Meeting, thank you, welcome Chairman Nguyen Xuan Phuc, who is a member of Vit Nam Joint Stock Company, Indonesia.

-In news for you, Managing Director Joko Widodo mi Ch tch nc Nguyen Xuan Phc bc ln bc list d.
+In public greetings, General Manager Joko Widodo mi Ch tch nc Nguyen Xuan Phuc bc on the d list.

-The Vietnamese nation and the country like Indonesia, as well as many people, are very proud of the country, and we will see it as a common scholarship at the Nguyen Xuan Phc branch.

-I am in the name of Indonesia, I only have one name in the name of Nguyen Xuan Phc.
+I was on behalf of the army in Indonesia, and I was the only one named Nguyen Xuan Phuc.

-Joko Widodo and the general manager of Nguyen Xuan Phc reached a two-year high at the end of the month.
+In May, Joko Widodo and director Nguyen Xuan Phuc became a high-ranking joint-stock company with two members.

-Before the school year, Nguyen Xuan Phc’s office was in the middle of the General Palace.
+Before going to the gymnasium, President Nguyen Xuan Phuc was in the middle of the annual General Palace.

-Tip, the two most famous companies in the world are two countries with high stock prices, but the most significant results in recent years, the most important thing about Vietnam is southern Indonesia.

-According to the same process, after this year, Mr. Nguyen Xun Phc and Tng Tng from Indonesia will continue to work.

 |